Houses

 What to do

 Swimming, canoeing and cycling in the summer.
 Going on bike rides where you hardly meet anyone.
 Watching deer, foxes and all kinds of birds while walking on the dyke or along the banks of the Elbe.
 Learn about constellations under a cloudless sky.
 And experience the otherwise sleepy town of Werben come alive at festivals such as the Biedermeiermarkt, the Kultourspur or the Open Monument Day.
+Go on winter hikes and warm up by the fireplace or in the sauna under historic vaulted ceilings.

 Why we like this house